Carroll Hubbard: Rubbergate

-Hubbard lost his 1992 re-election bid in the Democratic primary to Thomas Barlow after becoming one of a number of Representatives embroiled in the "Rubbergate" House banking scandal.
-After he pleaded guilty to violations of federal campaign finance laws, Hubbard served two years in prison from 1995 to 1997.
-His wife Carol Brown Hubbard, was convicted of using her husband's congressional aides to work on her failed campaign for Congress.
+Hubbard lost the 1992 Democratic primary to Tom Barlow--who went on to win the general election--after becoming one of a number of representatives embroiled in the "Rubbergate" House banking scandal.
+After pleading guilty to violations of federal campaign finance laws, Hubbard served two years in prison from 1995 to 1997.
+His wife Carol Brown Hubbard was convicted of using her husband's congressional aides to work on her failed campaign for Congress.
 She was sentenced to five years' probation.

 Hubbard served as an FBI informant, codenamed Elmer Fudd, in an attempt to reduce his sentence.
 He was disbarred because of his conviction but was reinstated by the Kentucky Supreme Court in 2001 because of his "good moral character", despite the Kentucky Bar Association's board of governors voting unanimously against reinstatement.

 Later career

 In 2019, while working on a case, Hubbard mailed a photograph of the opposing counsel and her wife with a homophobic slur written on it.
 The fallout from that incident resulted in five counts of misconduct including lying under oath about the incident.
 The Kentucky Supreme Court suspended him from the practice of law for sixty days.
 Later that year, Hubbard was found to be practicing law without a license as he had failed to complete the continuing education credits associated with the suspension.
 Hubbard was ultimately permanently disbarred as a consequence of the incident, becoming the third lawyer in Kentucky history to be disbarred more than once.